-If you have a targeted list of companies to approach for job openings, going directly to the source to search for work on their company website is an effective job search method.
-At many company sites, you can apply for all levels of positions online, from part-time hourly work to top management positions.
+If you have a targeted list of companies to approach for job openings, going directly to the company website is an effective job search method.
+At many company sites, you can find and apply to all levels of positions online, from part-time hourly work to top management positions.

 Benefits of Finding Jobs at Company Websites

 If you find positions that catch your eye through large job search websites like Monster, make a list of those jobs and then go to the companies' websites and apply through them instead.
 The benefit is that you'll be competing against a smaller pool of applicants, which will naturally decrease the competition for your dream job.

 Also, you will be delivering your credentials to employers in their preferred format, as opposed to the one utilized by an external job site.
 Some organizations also provide more detailed information about job openings on their website, compared to the descriptions on job listing sites.

 There are several ways to find company websites:

-- If you have a particular company in mind, the simplest way to retrieve their jobs is to Google the company name along with the keywords “jobs” or “careers.”
+- Use Google: If you have a particular company in mind, the simplest way to retrieve their jobs is to do a Google search of the company name along with the keywords “jobs” or “careers.”

 - Use LinkUp: Job search engine LinkUp searches just for jobs on company websites.

-- Leverage the job aggregators.
-Sites such as Indeed search the web constantly for job postings.
+- Leverage job aggregators: Sites such as Indeed search the web constantly for job postings.
 Check it regularly to see if the business you're interested in is listed.

 How to Search

 Jobs are typically listed in the Careers section of the employer's website, though they could also fall under the Human Resources or About Us sections, or at the bottom of the page in a link to More Information.
 Just about every company has detailed employment information online, including job openings, an employment application, company locations, benefits, and how to apply online.
 You may be able to sign up for job alerts to notify you of the latest openings as soon as they are posted.